k0sproject/k0smotron/docs/contributing/contribute-workflow.md

 ## Open pull request

-Follow GitHub's documentation on how to [create a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+Refer to the official GitHub documentation [Creating a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 ### Wait for code review

-The k0smotron team will review your pull request.
+The k0smotron team will review your pull request and leave comments.
 Commit changes made in response to review comments should be added to the same branch on your fork.

-Keep the PRs small if possible to speed up the review process.
+Keep the PRs small to speed up the review process.

 ### Squash small commits

 Commits on your branch should represent meaningful milestones or units of work.
 Squash together small commits that contain typo fixes, rebases, review feedbacks, and so on.

-To do that, perform an [interactive rebase](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
+To do that, perform an interactive rebase.

 ### Push final changes